Emergent dynamics in excitable flow systems: Introduction

 In this work we revisit the physics of resistor networks by relaxing the linearity condition.
 We consider a system of non-linear resistors, with a non-linear relation between the current flowing through a link $(i,j)$ and the pressure difference between the two nodes $i$ and $j$.
 We demonstrate that such a system can exhibit complex dynamics even in the absence of a time dependent drive.
 In our model, in contrast to simple linear resistor networks, the spatiotemporal variations of the current require that we consider transient internal storage of fluid.
 In the vascular system, for example, this is something that is accomplished by the dilation of the vessels.
 In our model we introduce this property by allowing, and accounting for, accumulation of volume at the network nodes.
 This enables the propagation of pressure and volume perturbations along the system.

 The $1$D limit of our model is related to previous models used to study semiconductor superlattices~\cite{bonilla2005non,bonilla2010nonlinear}.
 These models can present complex dynamics such as self-sustained oscillations~\cite{bonilla2005non} or chaotic behavior~\cite{ruiz-garcia2017enhancing,essen2018parameter}.
 Also, its continuum limit has been used to study the Gunn effect in semiconductors~\cite{bonilla1995onset}.
 Our model uses equations consistent with the scaling laws of fluidic systems rather than with semiconductor electronics.
-Unlike the previous work, it can be used on networks of arbitrary topology and exhibits a network topology dependent timescale in its dynamics~\cite{PRL}.
+Unlike the previous work, it can be used on networks of arbitrary topology.

 We focus our attention on the parameter range that displays oscillatory behavior under constant boundary conditions.
 Moreover, the model presented in this work displays the basic properties characterizing excitable dynamical systems.
 In particular, for some parameter range, the system presents a stable point; and when perturbed away from it, it makes a large excursion in phase space before returning to the stable point.
 This is the signature behavior of excitable models~\cite{cross1993pattern,bonilla2010nonlinear}; we show an example of this behavior in section \ref{sec_exc} and in figure \ref{fig_excitability}.
 Other models of excitable networks have been previously studied, but these models usually include explicitly excitable elements at the nodes of the network.
 These elements can belong to different classes: they can be discrete variables that can be in a resting, excited or refractory state and that can excite their neighbors (see~\cite{kinouchi2006optimal}); or they can be neuron-like continuous variables whose dynamics are coupled to their neighbors' dynamics (see for example~\cite{roxyn2004selfsustained}).
 In our case the nodes are not intrinsically excitable, but just store volume.
 Excitability emerges as a global effect that stems from the combination of: (i) the coupling between the node capacity and the pressure field and (ii) the nonlinear conductance.
 This combination gives rise to the complex dynamics shown, at least in part, in this work.